 About the California High-Speed Rail Project: Construction Package 4 (CP-4)

 Californians want a sustainable, innovative future, and high-speed rail is part of making that vision a reality.
 Construction Package 4 is the third design-build construction contract on the California High-Speed Rail Project.
 The project is located within the counties of Tulare and Kern, and the city of Wasco.
-It is bounded in the north by a point approximately one mile north of the Tulare-Kern County Line and terminates in the south at Poplar Avenue in Bakersfield.
-The project extends approximately 22 miles in length and will provide jobs and contract opportunities for approximately three years.
+It is bounded in the north by a point approximately one mile north of the Tulare-Kern County Line and terminates in the south at Poplar Avenue, just north of the city of Shafter.
+The project alignment extends 22 miles in length and will provide jobs and contract opportunities for approximately three years.

 Construction will consist of at-grade, retained fill, and aerial rail sections.
 The project will relocate and re-purpose existing BNSF tracks and reconstruct selected roadways along with creating waterway and wildlife crossings.
 The project will consist of 14 structures- overpasses, underpasses, and viaducts; including a +2,000’ long pergola south of the city of Wasco.
 CP-4 is building the foundation for the future high-speed rail track and systems package.